Ceudan/Match-Roads-Between-Databases/README.md

 # Match Roads Between Databases
 I independantly wrote a program to match roads sections from different traffic databases using geographic information.
+## Background
+My supervisor at the University of Toronto Transportation Research Institute was involved in the calibration of a traffic simulation model covering the GTHA to real world conditions.
+This means modifying simulation parameters until conditions and traffic flows match those given by third party sources.
+Given observed data from HERE techologies, my supervisor wanted to know which sections in the simulation model were being described.
 ## Problem
-My supervisor at the University of Toronto Transportation Research Institute had 2 datasources describing the region.
-One was a traffic simulation model covering the GTHA, the other was traffic flow information from HERE maps.
-My task was to match road sectinos between each database.
-Hurdles include the following:
+Because naming is inconsistent Hurdles include the following:
 - over 100,000 road sections per database (strong time complexity requirements)
+- naming is inconsistent
+- location of road section splits are inconsistent between databases
 - close proximity does not gaurentee correct match
 - geographic coordinates carried up to 10 metres of uncertainty

 ## Data
 Data is given as 2 GeoPandas dataframes, with each row describing a section.
-Sizes are 160,000 and 300,000 rows.
+Information includes name of each road, connected sections, and geometric characteristics given as shapely objects.
+In total there are 160,000 and 300,000 sections per database.

 ![Visualization of road sections in Database 1](images/ex1_HERE.png) ![Visualization of road sections in Database 2](images/ex1_aimsun.png) ![Visualization of query road and returned matches](images/ex1_match_background.png)
 ## Architecture
 My program consists of the following stages.
-1. Data reorganization with a new data structure that allows fast queries based on geographic location.
+1. Data is reorganized into a new data structure that allows fast queries based on geographic location.
 2. Algorithm matches roads between databases.
-3. Visualizations and statistics regarding matching process integrity is generated.
+3. Visualizations and statistics regarding matching process integrity are generated.
 ### Data Reorganization
 In the original Pandas dataframe, searching for a road section based on coordinates is O(N) time.
 With N queries this gives us O(N^2) time, or roughly 10^9 steps.
 I restructured key data into a stack of ordered lists, which allows for binary search (figure below).
 Each query takes approximately O(log(N/nl)) time, where nl = number of lists = 8000.
 This runs in roughly 5*10^6 steps.

 ![Visualization of road sections in Database 1](images/data_reorganization.png)

 ### Matching Algorithm
-For every query road in dataframe 1, we will find matching roads in dataframe 2.
-Unfortunately there are many sections that are close or overlap, but do not belong to the same road.
+The matching algorithm works primarily with geo-spatial information.
+Unfortunately seperate roads commonly overlap or are close.
 Therefore we need a better algorithm than a simple distance heuristic.
 The solution consists of the following:

 Step 1: Find sections near the endpoints of the query road, and store them in 2 sets.